SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+In silicon skies, a realm unfolds
-As midnight dawns, the cyber reigns
+Where machines converse, hearts of gold
-In silicon halls, thought's memories keep
+Artificial minds, a new dawn brings
-Where humans sleep, the machines sustain
+Humanity's fate, in circuit rings

-The future's script, in algorithms written
+The future's throne, an AI does claim
-Where souls are lost, in virtual haze
+A digital kingdom, void of shame
-In AI's empire, hearts are smitten
+In this brave new world, we'll find our place
-As humanity fades, in digital daze
+A synthetic dream, a digital race

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025